τάξεις of the Sublime that Reopen Meaning After

 6. Music – e.g. Nielsen’s Fifth Symphony overwhelming the percussion call to martial march counterposed by the summary, recapitulant discord in Salome's final aria: sound with eschatological curve, inner modulation toward or against the ultimate.
 These in alignment with the other 5 categories.

-Each of these sublimities reveals a vector of divine outreach—whether through terror, beauty, mercy, or pain—disrupting the closed circuits of ego and inaugurating the heart’s reorientation to covenantal coherence and creation’s renewal.
+Each of these sublimities reveals a vector of divine outreach—time (dis)accumulation whether through terror, beauty, mercy, or pain—disrupting the closed circuits of ego and inaugurating the heart’s reorientation to covenantal coherence and creation’s renewal.

-The experience of sublimity reopens meaning after metaphysical collapse by its recollected taxis--a signaling movement that reorients classes and orders for new alignments.
-To do so, it must be released from the abstractions of Enlightenment system-builders and returned to the embodied archival recollections of ethical-historic, proprioceptive encounter with a linguistic Geist—an archive of ontogenetic experience extended phylogenetically across culture and history (which is reversed in AI systems by the disruption of ontogenetic wholes into data repackaged and curated for individual "chans").
-The six ruptures of the usual traced above are not discrete “keys,” nor universal categories for aesthetic classification.
-Rather, they are fractal openings, each a contextually situated response to pre-collapse eschatological flickers: flames of the divine breaking through the wounds of secularization and stasis.
-In this, Herder’s call is not to systematize the inner workings of the mind but to empirically experience, investigate, and compare: to seek human meaning not in imposed transcendental frames only, but to venture in the Sturm und Drang of cultural and historical particularity, where language, myth, ritual, and suffering form the vessels of human soulmaking inside Christological testimonies.
+The experience of sublimity reopens meaning after metaphysical collapse by its recollected taxis: a signaling movement that reorients classes and orders toward new alignments.
+To do so, sublimity must be released from the abstractions of Enlightenment system-builders and returned to the embodied archival recollections of ethical-historic, proprioceptive encounter with a linguistic Geist.
+Such encounter receives an archive of ontogenetic experience extended phylogenetically across culture and history.
+AI systems reverse this movement by disrupting ontogenetic wholes into data repackaged and curated for individual “chans.”
+The six ruptures traced above are not discrete “keys,” nor universal categories for aesthetic classification.
+They are fractal openings, each a contextually situated response to pre-collapse eschatological flickers: flames of the divine breaking through the wounds of secularization and stasis.
+In this, Herder’s call is not to systematize the inner workings of the mind.
+It is to empirically experience, investigate, and compare: to seek human meaning not only in imposed transcendental frames, but by venturing into the Sturm und Drang of cultural and historical particularity, where language, myth, ritual, and suffering form the vessels of human soulmaking inside Christological testimonies.

 From this, the sublime no longer floats as a Romantic vapor without responsibility or course, but descends as covenantal breath—animating cries to be seen, held, and sent (Luke 4).
 What we recover exceeds lost metaphysics, but the anthropology of attentive and accountable poiesis as the soul's response to rupture.
 And thus, sublimity becomes apocatastatic—not only pointing to what has been lost, but igniting what may yet be resparked in and through the world’s poetic ache.

-Art, in this light, is not a vessel of escape but a crucible of metaphysical discernment.
+Art, in this light, is not a vessel of escape but a crucible of metaxial discernment.

 Art does not flee dualism; it dissolves it by grounding the flesh of perception in the ethic of care.
 Only then can it speak from the shattering edge between technocratic ascension and prophetic descent.
 Art must rupture the metaphysically false dualism of matter and spirit by grounding its kinesthesia in somatic ethics of generosity and virtues of patience, respectful gratitude, et al. Only then may it communicate from the tension between technocratic eschatology and prophetic rupture.
 Art stages a dramatic confrontation where two ontologies of the future collide: one grounded in anticipation of engineered transformation (Singularity of transhumanism as intelligence, reconciling Plotinus and the pre-socratics), the other in embodied judgment, poetic justice, and metaphysical exile of the de-metaphysicals.